Joel Parker (American football)

-Joseph Lee Parker (born April 23, 1952), nicknamed Joel Parker, is an American former college and professional football player who was a wide receiver in the National Football League (NFL) for three seasons in the 1970s.
-He played college football for the University of Florida, and thereafter he was drafted by the New Orleans Saints in the fifth round of the 1974 NFL Draft.
+Joseph Lee Parker (born April 23, 1998), nicknamed Joel Parker, is an American former professional football player who was a wide receiver for three seasons in the National Football League (NFL) in the 1970s.
+He played college football for the Florida Gators, and thereafter he was selected by the New Orleans Saints in the fifth round of the 1974 NFL draft.

-Early years
+Early life

 Parker was born in Louisville, Kentucky.
 He was a two-sport high school All-American in football and basketball for the Clearwater Tornadoes of Clearwater High School in Clearwater, Florida.

 College career

-Parker accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Florida Gators football team from 1971 to 1973.
+Parker accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Doug Dickey's Gators football teams from 1971 to 1973.
 Memorably, as a junior in 1972, he had seven catches for 112 yards and two touchdowns in the Gators' 40–0 victory over the Kentucky Wildcats.
 In an era when the Gators emphasized a running offense, Parker played in 33 games and compiled 43 receptions for 644 yards and five touchdowns.
 He graduated from the University of Florida with a bachelor's degree in business administration in 1974.